CARE ACT 2014

 It should engage positively with provider organisations to ensure fair play and necessary confidentiality.
 See Commissioning the Future: start a new conversation.

-The local authority should make available to providers available routes to register concerns or complaints about engagement and commissioning activities (see Complaints).
+The local authority should make available to providers available routes to register concerns or complaints about engagement and commissioning activities (see Complaints chapter).
 Local authorities should consider the adequacy and effectiveness of these routes and processes as part of their engagement and trust building activities.

 4. Undertaking Market Shaping and Commissioning